Global Health Awarded Projects

 Principal Investigator: William Leonard, PhD and Ashti Doobay-Persaud, MD

-Evaluating a primary care model for key populations at ClĂnica de Familia La RomanaJune 2024
+Evaluating a Primary Care Model for Key Populations at ClĂnica de Familia La RomanaJune 2024

 Northwestern University partners with Clínica de Familia, a Dominican non-governmental organization providing health services in the Eastern Dominican Republic, in order to expand the implementation of a project aimed at providing high-quality primary care to 1,008 individuals from key populations (sex workers, men who have sex with men and trans women).
 These populations have more limited access to primary care services than the general population because of stigma and discrimination faced by these populations in both public and private health centers.
 Clínica de Familia has a long track record in the community providing services to these populations.